mika2de/mika.github.io/index.md

 IT software engineer and contributor to the internet of things.

-## My leisure projects
+## Leisure projects
 - **[Automated robot vacuum cleaner garage](https://hackaday.io/project/178993-space-saving-robot-vacuum-cleaner-garage)**, an ESP8266 powered kitchen skirting board that hides the robot vacuum cleaner.
 Project log on hackaday.io, source code in [ecovacs-deebot-garage](https://github.com/mika2de/ecovacs-deebot-garage).
-Before you ask, you can't buy but build it.
+You can't buy but build it.

 - **[Automated cocktail machine](https://cocktailnator.de)**, an Ardunio + Raspberry PI powered cocktail machine.
 My first project which utilizes micro controllers :) Rasberry PI server build with Spring Boot, frontend with AngularJs.